 Aside from producing and releasing certain hormones, the activated HPA system also causes the release of neurotransmitters or chemical messengers such as epinephrine, norepinephrine, and dopamine.
 These chemical messengers activate a part of the brain called the amygdala, which is responsible for triggering an emotional response.

 During a stressful and anxiety-provoking situation, the brain also releases a protein that helps modulate the stress and anxiety.
-This protein decreases our sleep to increase our alertness and gives us a sense of urgency.
+This protein consequently decreases our sleep to increase our alertness and gives us a sense of urgency.

 When There’s Too Much Stress and Anxiety

 Researchers from the Department of Neuroscience of Tufts University School of Medicine found out that chronic stress can trigger seizures.
-Although the mechanism is not yet fully understood, the study demonstrated a potential mechanism that leads to changes in neuronal activity in hippocampus (part of the brain associated with emotions, memory, and motivation), making the subjects of the study susceptible to seizures.
+Although the mechanism is not yet fully understood, the study demonstrates a potential mechanism that leads to changes in neuronal activity in the hippocampus (part of the brain associated with emotions, memory, and motivation), making the subjects of the study susceptible to seizures.

 According to Dr. Linda Mah, the lead author of the review, pathological anxiety and chronic stress can have an impact on the structure and functioning of the hippocampus and the prefrontal cortex.